Last Updated on September 6, 2023 by Tim Wells

 To do this, click on the About entry.

 Under Device Name, you can see what your Shield is currently named.

 This is what’s going to show up on your Windows PC when you browse your network.
-That’s why it’s important to change it to something that makes sense to you.
+That’s why changing it to something that makes sense to you is important.

-Click on Device Name and change it in the next screen.
+Click on Device Name and change it on the next screen.

 Configuring Network File Transfers

 Go back to the Device Preferences tab on the Settings menu.